debbieadejumo/IP2Website/README.md

 # IP2Website
-This is an itergrated school project for a web application that manipulates earthquake and weather data.
+This is an itegrated school project for a web application that manipulates earthquake and weather data.